openpatch/scratch-for-java/README.md

 Scratch makes it easy to work with colors on the [hsl](https://en.wikipedia.org/wiki/HSL_and_HSV) color spectrum.
-To achive a similar behaviour the class ScratchColor was created.
+To achive a similar behavior the class ScratchColor was created.

 ## Examples